 As is often the case in a small town, Jarreau doesn't have a public transportation system that people use for their commute.

-The per capita income in Jarreau in 2022 was $27,479, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $109,916 for a family of four.
+The per capita income in Jarreau in 2022 was $38,838, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $155,352 for a family of four.
 However, Jarreau contains both very wealthy and poor people as well.
-Jarreau also has one of the higher rates of people living in poverty in the nation, with 34.11% of its population below the federal poverty line.

 The people who call Jarreau home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jarreau residents report their race to be White, followed by Native American.
 Important ancestries of people in Jarreau include French, English, German, Irish, and Italian.

 The most common language spoken in Jarreau is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.